By Gayle Vehar on | No Comments

 I truly believe that being able to spend time photographing a couple is a privilege.
-In this post, I will share some of the tips I have learned over the years to help you the next time you are photographing a couple and then give you 10 great couples poses that I use all the time and provide great results!
+In this post, I will share some tips I have learned over the years to help you the next time you photograph a couple and then share ten great couple poses that I use ALL THE TIME and PROVIDE GREAT RESULTS!

-The main thing to know when photographing a couple is that your main focus should be about capturing their connection and relationship in your image.
-So, how do you go about capturing a couple's love, bonds, and connection through your lens?
+The main thing to know when photographing a couple is that your primary focus should be on capturing their connection and relationship in your image.
+So, how do you catch a couple's love, bonds, and connection through your lens?

 If you are photographing this couple as part of a family shoot, get to know their family at the same time.
 If you are photographing this couple as part of an engagement shoot, ask a little about them, their engagement story, how they met, and their future plans.

 Spend time chatting with them, getting a feel for their personalities, and letting them get comfortable with being around you in the first place.
 These small conversations can go a long way to getting to know the couple and helping them feel comfortable in front of your camera.

 Showing affection and love requires some openness in front of the camera and can be difficult for some couples.

 So how do you get two strangers to let down their guard and get lost in the moment?
 It can definitely be tricky, especially for men.
 If you have taken some time to establish a relationship with them (see above), you are well on your way to helping them show emotion.